 - ½ teaspoon salt or more to taste

-- Clean, chop, and cook the mushrooms on high heat on a large skillet with a drizzle of olive oil, salt, and pepper for about 5 minutes.
+- Clean, chop, and cook 16 ounces mushrooms on high heat on a large skillet with 1 tablespoon olive oil, ½ teaspoon salt, and 2 twists black pepper for about 5 minutes.

-- Add minced garlic, half of the vegan butter, and halved cherry tomatoes.
+- Add 2 cloves garlic (minced), half of the vegan butter, and 16 cherry tomatoes cut in half.

-- Cook on medium heat for another 5 minutes or until the tomatoes are soft and juicy.Stir occasionally, then when the sauce is ready, add the chopped parsley.
+- Cook on medium heat for another 5 minutes or until the tomatoes are soft and juicy.Stir occasionally, then when the sauce is ready, add 1 handful parsley (chopped).

-- Cook the pasta in a large pot with salted boiling water as per package instructions minus one minute.
-Reserve one cup of pasta water, drain the pasta, and toss it into the mushroom sauce with the remaining vegan butter, black pepper, and a ladleful of reserved pasta water.
+- Cook 9 ounces pasta in a large pot with salted boiling water as per package instructions minus one minute.
+Reserve one cup of pasta water, drain the pasta, and toss it into the mushroom sauce with the remaining vegan butter, a twist of black pepper, and a ladleful of reserved pasta water.
 Toss on medium-high heat for 1 minute and add more water if necessary.

-- Serve the pasta in a cozy bowl with a sprinkle of finely chopped parsley and red pepper flakes.
+- Serve the pasta in a cozy bowl with a sprinkle of finely chopped parsley.